 Student loans are meant to help college students pay for education expenses.
 But some people get the idea that they can use student loan funds for anything, like buying assets; this is a dangerous practice with many downsides.

 Recently, surveys hit the news suggesting some borrowers are using their student loan money to invest in cryptocurrencies like bitcoin.
 This news invites questions: is it illegal to spend student loan money this way?
 What about using student loans to buy a house, or buying a car with student loans?

+In the most extreme cases, using student loan money improperly is a crime.
 People convicted of financial aid fraud can end up in jail.
 These cases usually involve identity theft, though; if you can prove someone else compromised your identity and took out student loans in your name, you can have those fraudulent loans discharged.

 Besides the possibility of having your student loans revoked by the Department of Education, misusing those loans has long-term financial repercussions.
 Student loans have reasonable interest rates, but they’re not as good as a typical auto loan or mortgage.
 Buying a car with a traditional auto loan is considerably less expensive than using student loan funds.